-- Slows down bone loss which prevents osteoporosis
+- May slow down bone loss which reduces the risk of osteoporosis

 - Reduces cancer risk and breast cancer recurrence*

 *In this study, women who ate the most soy food (between 12 to 46 mg isoflavones per day) lowered their risk of breast cancer recurrence by 27%.

 Protective Protein and Isoflavone Content in Common Soy Foods

 - 3 oz tempeh = 13 gm soy protein / 51.5 mg isoflavones

 - 3 oz tempeh, cooked = 13 gm soy protein / 30.3 mg isoflavones

 - 1 oz of soy nuts (about 1/4 cup) = 12 gm soy protein / 41.6 isoflavones